Types of Patent Infringement

 How Can The Polasek Law Firm Help You?

 John (Ted) Polasek has spent the past 25 years working on all types of patent infringement cases.
+He has experience with both enforcing patents and defending accused infringers.

+Ted also handles related intellectual property matters, including copyright litigation and trademark matters.
 Ted believes in providing one-on-one personalized service for each client.

-Contact the patent litigation lawyers at the Polasek Law Firm today through the online form, or give the firm a call at (832) 485-3580 to schedule a free consultation.
+Contact a skilled patent litigation lawyer at The Polasek Law Firm today through the online form, or give the firm a call at (832) 485-3580 to schedule a free consultation.
+Polasek Law Firm is ready to help with your patent litigation case.